Skip to main content

 • Interested in getting experience in a specific area of public health

-• Recently completed a degree or planning to graduate by June 1, 2024
+• Recently completed a degree or planning to graduate by June 1, 2025

-Have you recently completed a degree or will you complete your degree by June 2024?
+Have you recently completed a degree or will you complete your degree by June 2025?

 The Fellowship is a great gap year experience.
 Whatever your level of education, the Fellowship could be a great fit for you.
-Perhaps you just finished your high school, associates, bachelors, masters, or doctoral degree and are looking for opportunities to apply what you’ve learned.
+Perhaps you just finished your high school, associate's, bachelor's, master's, or doctoral degree and are looking for opportunities to apply what you’ve learned.

 Will you be a full-time student during the Fellowship?